getzola/zola/docs/content/documentation/content/section.md

 # Used to sort pages by "date", "title, "weight", or "none".
 See below for more information.
 sort_by = "none"

+# What sort order to use when sorting by title. "lexical" or "standard".
+sort_order = "lexical"

 # Used by the parent section to order its subsections.
 # Lower values have higher priority.
 weight = 0